frederikseersholm/blast_getLCA/README.md

                         contain taxids
   -t THRESHOLD, --threshold=THRESHOLD
-                        Ignores reads where the best alignment has less than a certain percentage identity to the refenrence
+                        Ignores reads where the best alignment has less than a certain percentage identity to the reference
-                        [default=0.95]
+                        [default=95]
+  -l LIMITS, --limits=LIMITS
+                        List of identity thresholds which will inform the algorithm to drop lowest common ancestor to genus (default: 95-98%), family level (default: 90-95%) or order level (default: below 90%).
+Separated by dash '-' [default=98-95-90]
 ```